mui/material-ui/CONTRIBUTING.md

 ##### ci/circleci: test_static

 Checks code format, and lints the repository.
 The log of the failed build should explain how to fix the issues.
+It runs also commands that generates and changes some files (like `yarn docs:api`), if the pipe fails you might need to run them locally and commit the changes.

 ##### ci/circleci: test_unit-1